 With continued use, the peel improves the look of fine lines and skin texture for improved skin radiance and clarity.

-The best thing you can do for your skin after exfoliating with this peel is to nourish it.
+The best thing you can do for your skin after exfoliating with this peel is to nourish it with soothing products.

 Nourishing ingredients include hydrating serums, moisturizers, and plant oils that will help repair and strengthen the skin barrier.
 (A weakened skin barrier can lead to dry, red, and irritated skin.)